 “A smaller firm might let employees take one day of VTO a year to volunteer at a food bank, spend a day cleaning up a beach or highway, or teach a class at a domestic violence shelter,” Handrick said.
 “Larger firms might choose to offer larger blocks of VTO.
 For example, a construction firm might give employees up to five days of VTO a year to assist with local Habitat for Humanity builds.”

-The Benefits of VTO
+The Top 4 Benefits of VTO for Employees

 1. It enables your business to give back to the community.

-3. It can also improve their physical health.
+3. It can improve talent retention.

 In its 2022 Talent Retention Study, charitable donation-management platform Benevity found a clear link between an employee’s participation in corporate purpose programs (like volunteering or charitable giving) and how long they stay at a company — especially during their first 2.5 years.
 In fact, it reports that companies see 52% lower turnover among newer employees who participate in these programs.
 Because replacing an employee can be a time-consuming process for HR teams and managers, the relatively small investment of offering VTO can greatly benefit your business.